Wimmics/ldviz/README.md

 | tippy.js| 6.3.1|
 | xmlhttprequest| 1.8.0|

-To use this project, start by running the following commands
+To use this project, clone the repository and run the following commands:

 ```bash
 # Install dependencies and libraries